enzofalvo/data-manipulation/README.md

 <!--te-->

 ## 📖 About
 This application facilitates the manipulation of Back End data, and a CRUD (Create, Read, Update and Delete) can be performed with the system.
 We can also make inquiries on the website where the application is hosted through its endpoints.
+Application made with Jpa.

 ✅🚀 Completed Application ✅